yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 ### Benefits of using final

-It makes the code more maintainable: for any method you can be sure that its `final` parameters always have the same values as you passed.
+It makes your code more maintainable: for any method you can be sure that its `final` parameters always have the same values as you passed.

 It makes the code more readable: after some time of using `final` you will notice that it is easier to spot where the method variables are declared because all such declarations start with the `final` keyword.
 The method does not look as a wall of text anymore.
 Try it yourself and you will see the difference.